HewlettPackard/green-dcc/README.md

   → Models energy transitions and sleep states using coarse time intervals to minimize server wake/sleep cycles.

 ## 4. Real‑World Datasets & Visualizations
-GreenDCC integrates multiple real-world datasets to create realistic and challenging scheduling scenarios that reflect the dynamic nature of global infrastructure and environmental factors.
+SustainCluster integrates multiple real-world datasets to create realistic and challenging scheduling scenarios that reflect the dynamic nature of global infrastructure and environmental factors.

 Summary table of datasets:
 | Dataset | Source | Description |